-We’ve covered a number of competencies PMOs may want to focus on when developing a project management training program.
+We’ve covered a number of competencies Project Teams may want to focus on when developing a project management training program.
 But a handful of additional skills might also prove beneficial, depending on the existing expertise within the project team, the needs of the organization, the availability (and use) of external resources, and the commitment of the leadership team to cultivating a truly world-class project office.

 Customer relations.
 Managing stakeholder concerns and expectations may be the overarching competency, but some organizations would do well to expand their training as it relates to customer relations.
 Project management professionals may need to develop new or different interaction styles to successfully oversee particular customer groups.
 Entire project teams sometimes require a better understanding of how best to address customer concerns, or a heightened awareness of how a project is likely to impact their internal or external customers.

 Vendor management.
 Often addressed as part of resource management, overseeing vendors and their work requires a distinct subset of skills and is a competency that may need its own focus in some organizations.
 PMP®s responsible for managing vendors must know how to maximize the resources—in particular, the technical expertise—they’re purchasing from these external partners.
 They also should be able to understand how to interpret market pressures that have the potential to influence negotiations or impact the availability of specific resources.